Why it’s Important to Set Goals

 Set SMART goals.
 Many goal experts suggest setting SMART goals.
 SMART stands for specific, measurable, attainable, relevant and time-based.
-While there is hope on the horizon with COVID-19 vaccines, it is difficult to know when life will get back to “normal.”
 With that in mind, consider specific, realistic goals you can work on in this season.

 Ask for help.
 Seek out expert resources to help you meet your goals.
 If you have any health-related goals – such as losing weight, starting a new exercise routine or quitting smoking – your first stop should be your primary care provider.
 They can review your health history, make personalized recommendations and refer you to other providers (such as a dietitian) or programs (like smoking cessation) to help you reach your goals.
 I like to give my patients an “exercise prescription” that fits into their lives.